From University Electives to a Career in Japan: My Journey Learning Japanese

 I’m really delighted to work in a company that produces sanitary products and contributes to the health sector.
 In India, there’s a significant problem with the lack of access to such products, particularly in rural areas where only 45% of women have access to them.
 I hope that in the future, I can use the company’s products to help not only women in my country but also women around the world.

-I’m incredibly happy that I’ll be working in the field of electrical engineering, which aligns perfectly with my major and matches my interest, and I can apply what I learned in university.
+I’m incredibly happy that I’ll be working in the field of electrical engineering, which aligns perfectly with my major and matches my interests, and I can apply what I learned in university.
 My plan is to deepen my knowledge in the technical areas and gain experience at first, and I hope to lead a team and take on more responsibility in the future.
 I also want to continue researching in my field and contribute to making the company more innovative.
 I aim to develop new products that can benefit the world.

-Plus, I still have about a half year to work in Japan, so I plan to improve my Japanese language skills, especially in the business field, and pass the JLPT N2 exam in December
+Plus, I still have about half a year to work in Japan, so I plan to improve my Japanese language skills, especially in the business field, and pass the JLPT N2 exam in December.

-Message to viewers
+Message to readers